fonnesbeck/git_tutorial/git.md

 $ git log diary.txt
 ```

-Perhaps some of these commit messages are very ambiguous (e.g. `update files`).
+Perhaps some of these commit messages are very ambiguous (e.g. "update files").

 **How can you search through these files?**